virt-lightning/virt-lightning/README.md

 Export an inventory in the Ansible format.

+**Note:** Created VMs use various Python versions, which can cause compatibility issues with the Ansible version on the control node (host).
+In case of errors related to Python version compatibility, please consult the Ansible [changelog](https://docs.ansible.com/ansible/latest/reference_appendices/release_and_maintenance.html) for details on supported Python versions.

 ## **vl ssh**

 Show up a menu to select a host and open a ssh connection.